DipRabadiya/MoveVoyage/README.md

 - **Transaction Management:** Services manage transactions across multiple DAO operations, ensuring consistency and atomicity of operations.
 - **Encapsulation of Operations:** Services expose methods that perform specific operations or workflows, providing a higher level of abstraction to the presentation layer.

-The n-tier architecture with distinct DAO and Service layers ensures a clear separation of concerns, promotes modularity, and facilitates easier maintenance and scalability of the Next Travel Pvt Ltd system.
+The n-tier architecture with distinct DAO and Service layers ensures a clear separation of concerns, promotes modularity, and facilitates easier maintenance and scalability of Move Voyage.

 ### Design Patterns in DAO and Service Layers

 #### Facade Pattern in DAO Layer

-The DAO layer in the Next Travel Pvt Ltd system implements the Facade design pattern.
+The DAO layer in Move Voyage system implements the Facade design pattern.
 This pattern serves as a simplified interface to a more complex set of components within the data access layer, providing a unified interface to the outside world.
 Key aspects of the Facade pattern include:

 - **Simplified Interface:** The Facade class provides a simplified and unified interface, hiding the complexities of multiple DAOs and their interactions.
 - **Encapsulation of Logic:** It encapsulates complex data access logic and interactions with multiple entities or data sources, providing a higher-level abstraction.